 - monthly subscription: this is bad for you if you play regularly, as then eventually the monthly subscription prices will surpass the full cost of PT4 or HoldemManager

-You can get Hand2Note here or click the banner below:
+You can get Hand2Note by clicking on the banner below:

 HUD for Casual Players on Mac: Poker Copilot 6